 Rollover -- 60 Days From When?

-When you roll over a distribution from your qualified retirement plan to an IRA, you have 60 days to complete the rollover.
+If you roll over a distribution from your qualified retirement plan to an IRA, you have 60 days to complete this.
 The 60 days begins on the day you receive the check.

 Exception Due to Death

 If the IRA owner dies while there's still money in the account, exceptions vary.